New Peru president appears with military to cement power - NewsBreak

 Dina Boluarte was elevated from vice president to replace ousted leftist Pedro Castillo as the country's leader Wednesday.
 She has said she should be allowed to hold the office for the remaining 3 1/2 years of his term.

-Boularte addressed members of the armed forces during a ceremony marking a historic battle.
-Boularte, flanked by the leaders of the judiciary and Congress, sat among lawmakers who had tried to remove Castillo from office.
+Boluarte addressed members of the armed forces during a ceremony marking a historic battle.
+Boluarte, flanked by the leaders of the judiciary and Congress, sat among lawmakers who had tried to remove Castillo from office.

 Peru has had six presidents in the last six years.
 Boluarte is a 60-year-old lawyer and political neophyte.